 Sushil didn't actually feel he had any work-life balance.
-But he would say that in general, interventional endoscopists are in the hospital the latest.
+But he would say that in general, interventional endoscopists are in the hospital the latest of all the fields.

-This is because more of your work comes in in the inpatient setting which is always unpredictable.
-Your day could be extended.
-And the procedures you do tend to be a little longer .
-They are a bit less predictable than a colonoscopy or endoscopy which you can do in fifteen-minute blocks.
+This is because more of your work comes in the inpatient setting, which is always unpredictable.
+Your day could be extended and the procedures you do tend to be a little longer.
+They are a bit less predictable than a colonoscopy or endoscopy, which you can do in fifteen-minute blocks.
 Interventional endoscopy procedures are a bit harder to put into certain blocks.